How to move out of a rental home: A quick checklist when leaving a rental property

 Be aware of the laws for renters in your state

 Know your rights, responsibilities, and what you can do if there's a dispute over the bond.
 Don't assume you have to wait for months for your landlord to sign off on your bond release form.
-In the UK, you also have the right to challenge landlords if you think they charged you excessively.
-Be sure your tenancy agreement complies with the UK’s laws and applies fair terms.

-|Get all prepped for your move with tips from our moving guide and checklist.|
+|Get all prepped for your move with tips from our moving guide and checklist.

-Find movers, fastFind a mover
+Find local movers, fastFind a local mover

 FAQs on moving out of a rental home

-Landlords or agents expect tenants to leave the property in the state it was in when the tenancy began.
+Landlords or agents can only expect tenants to leave the property in the condition it was in when the tenancy began.
 In certain cases, you may request to have an initial inspection of the property before moving in so you can note its condition and use it as reference when it’s time to move out.
 This helps you determine how much cleaning is needed for the property and avoid getting charges or deductions from your deposit.

 Related price guides